Playing it Safe: Actions Attractive to the Risk Averse: Introduction

 \subsection{Related Work}

-\cite{yaari69} introduces an important comparative notion of risk aversion: ``Mr. A is more risk averse than Mr. B if...every gamble which is acceptable to A is acceptable to B." In other words, if A is more risk averse than B, the set of risky actions that he prefers to a risk-free action is a subset of the risky actions that B prefers to the risk-free one.\footnote{Similarly, \cite{ghirardato2002ambiguity} defines when preferences are ``more ambiguity averse" than others.} Using our concept of safety, an action that has a state-independent (deterministic) payoff is safer than all other actions.
-Moreover, we argue that there is a natural way to broaden this notion of insensitivity to risk-aversion {beyond a total absence of risk.} That is, \citeauthor{yaari69}'s behavioral characterization of ``less risk averse'' can be redefined to mean increased willingness to pick an action over a safer one, instead of just the safest one.
+\cite*{yaari69} introduces an important comparative notion of risk aversion: ``Mr. A is more risk averse than Mr. B if...every gamble which is acceptable to A is acceptable to B."\footnote{Similarly, \cite*{ghirardato2002ambiguity} define when preferences are ``more ambiguity averse" than others.} We reveal that there is a natural way to broaden this notion beyond a total absence of risk.
+That is, \citeauthor{yaari69}'s behavioral characterization of ``less risk averse'' can be redefined to mean increased willingness to pick an action over a safer one, instead of just the safest one.

-\cite{hammond1974simplifying}, \cite{lambert1979attitudes}, \cite{karlin1963generalized}, \cite{jewitt1987risk} all contain results concerning when an action that is preferred to another given some utility function must still be preferred following any increase in the agent's risk aversion.
+\cite*{hammond1974simplifying}, \cite*{lambert1979attitudes}, \cite*{karlin1963generalized}, and \cite*{jewitt1987risk} all contain results concerning when an action that is preferred to another given some utility function must still be preferred following any increase in the agent's risk aversion.
 The key difference is that the condition in these papers is on the \textit{distributions} over wealth obtained by the agent as a result of her choice of actions.
 In this context, one contribution of our paper is to formulate a way of comparing actions' comparative robustness that is \textit{distribution-free}.
-In \(\S\)\ref{cross}, we connect our concept of safety to the single-crossing property identified by these works and reveal that safety is equivalent to a robust notion of single-crossing of the induced distributions over utils for all subjective beliefs.
+In our main theorem, we connect our concept of safety to the single-crossing property identified by these works and reveal that safety is equivalent to a robust notion of single-crossing of the induced distributions over wealth for all subjective beliefs.

-\cite{flexibilitypaper} is also related to our work.
+\cite*{flexibilitypaper} is also related to our work.
 That paper studies transformations of decision problems that render information more valuable to a DM.
 Here, we study a particular variety of transformation--an increase in the DM's risk aversion--and focus on its effect on the optimality of various actions.